elixir-geolix/geolix/README.md

 ```

 If Geolix cannot find the database it will return `{ :error, message }`,
 otherwise the return value will be `:ok`.
+Running `set_database/2` on an
+already configured database will reload it.

 ## Usage